Mark Hamill Scares Fans With Alarming Post About His Death

 Mark Hamill used an interesting approach to assure his fans that he’s alive and well.
 After false reports of his death surfaced on social media, the 66-year-old Star Wars icon took matters into his own hands with a post directed at his more than 5 million combined Twitter and Instagram followers.

-Mark Hamill took to social media to post a photo of himself with the caption: “HAMILL DIES: Much of Nation Mourns/GOP: Meh #DontRushMe.”
+Mark Hamill took to social media to post a photo of himself with the caption, “HAMILL DIES: Much of Nation Mourns/GOP: Meh #DontRushMe.”

-While Hamill’s photo was accompanied by the text: “Mark Hamill Alive and Well,” it also included the actor’s birth and “death” years: “1951-2018.”
+While Hamill’s photo was accompanied by the text, “Mark Hamill Alive and Well,” it also included the actor’s birth and “death” years – “1951-2018.”
 At first glance, some fans thought it was a real death notice coming from Mark Hamill himself.

 Mark Hamill’s joke that the GOP would react with a “meh” to his death comes amid his outspoken criticism of Donald Trump and the Republican Party.
 But the GOP joke was lost on some confused fans who focused on the idea that Mark Hamill may have died.